-BankservAfrica's services are provided to customers on a fair, equitable and transparent basis.
+BankservAfrica's services are provided to clients on a fair, equitable and transparent basis.
 In its role as a Payment Clearing House System Operator (PSO), it is a trusted partner of the South African financial services industry and an integral part of the country's National Payments System (NPS).

 At its core, BankservAfrica provides interbank switching, clearing and settlement of low value retail transactions (below R5 million) to the South African banking sector.
-The group facilitates transactions in a properly regulated system that is compliant with international banking best practice and standards, while reducing risk and complexity in the industry.
+The company facilitates transactions in a highly regulated system that is compliant with international banking best practice and standards, while reducing risk and complexity in the industry.

 Leading systems, infrastructure, tools and expertise have ensured that BankservAfrica remains an important role player in electronic payment and information switching services.
-The group's operational abilities include:
+The organisation's operational abilities include:

 - Multiple electronic delivery capabilities

+- Operating mission critical payment systems

 - Facilitation of connectivity

 - Message management

 - Billing and compiling management information

-Critical to all of these operational abilities is the privacy, safety and security of the data transmitted and stored, which is managed and governed as a priority.
+Critical to all of these operational abilities is the privacy, safety and security of the data transmitted and stored, which is managed and governed as a priority within a highly secure environment.